 While this is a good thing, it also gives cybercriminals and hackers more opportunities to take advantage of you.
 As such, they will try to infiltrate your device and put you at risk of having your private information stolen.
 To avoid such an unwanted event, you should start taking measures to protect your macOS.
-Read on to discover some strategies that will help you do that.

 1. Encrypt Your Network Information

 If you have a Mac laptop, you might enjoy taking the device with you to different places for work, studies, or just personal use.
 So, when you go to a local park or a bar, you may have to use a public network.
 This comes with a huge risk, though.

 Using a MacBook on a public network is dangerous because the network is not secured.
 Without the proper encryption, this will allow cybercriminals to see everything you do, using methods like man-in-the-middle attacks or packet sniffing.